 Time-to-value is faster.
 Intercom states that Fin AI Agent can be set up in under an hour on an existing helpdesk.
 The 14-day free trial lets teams evaluate the platform without a sales conversation.
 Sprinklr requires enterprise sales engagement, custom quoting, and implementation timelines measured in weeks to months.
 There is no self-serve evaluation path.

 The startup on-ramp is strong.
 Intercom's Early Stage Program offers 90% off in year one for startups with fewer than 15 employees and less than $10M raised.
 10,000+ startups use Intercom through this program, creating a pipeline of customers who grow with the platform.
-Sprinklr has no equivalent; it is ending its self-serve products entirely as of April 2026.
+Sprinklr has no equivalent and is ending its self-serve products entirely as of April 2026.

 Pricing models reveal who each platform is built for